Unreasonable Institute Global

 - The Costs

-Number of ventures that have come through
+Number of Ventures that have come through the Institute

-Number of countries these ventures are working in
+Number of countries in which they operate

-Percent of ventures that have raised funding
+Percent of our ventures that have raised funding

 Below are some key metrics that highlight the progress of our Fellow’s Ventures over the past years.
 Thanks to TechStars for providing inspiration on how to structure this page.